 I tried my luck in the casino and then shuttled over to Marina Village for some power shopping, followed by wistful browsing at the Crystal Court, where Versace, Cartier and Ferragamo competed for my meager winnings.

-After a day of countless options, it seemed I still had one final choice to make: when to return.
+After a day of countless options, it seemed I still had one final choice to make: when to return to The Cove Atlantis.